-Let's face it: picking out colors for your home can be overwhelming.
+Let's face it: Picking out colors for your home can be overwhelming.
 (If you've ever started sweating profusely in the paint-chip aisle of your local hardware store, you know the feeling.)
 Especially if you're a true color-lover like us, it can be incredibly difficult to narrow down the rainbow into just one or two hues that fit your home's style.
-But take it from the pros: incorporating every color of the crayon-box isn't an ideal solution either, unless you're the type of person who takes the word "maximalist" to a whole new level.
+But take it from the pros: Incorporating every color in the crayon box isn't an ideal solution either unless you're the type of person who takes the word "maximalist" to a whole new level.

 If you're looking to infuse some new hues into your home, look no further.
 These buzzy and brilliant palettes are just the thing to have you looking at your space in a whole new way—whether you're ready to take the plunge with a new paint job, or just pepper in some new throw pillows to get the look.

 Sage and Greige

 Greige (especially lavender-leaning varieties like this one) has been making waves as a new favorite not-quite neutral... and so has muted sage, so it only makes sense that the two would pair beautifully together.
 (For two such subdued colors, the resulting combination is definitely greater than the sum of its parts.)